shubhrock777/Ridge-Regression-and-Lasso-Regression/README.md

    Problem Statement: -
 An Analytics Company has been tasked by a crucial job of  finding out what factors does affect a startup company and will it be profitable to do so or not.
 For this, they have collected some historical data and would like to applying supervised predictive learning algorithm such as Lasso Ridge Regression on it and provide brief insights about their data.
 Predict Profit, given different attributes for various startup companies.

+For computer data set
+Problem Statement: -
+Officeworks, is a leading retail store in Australia, with numerous outlets around the country, the manager would like to improve their customer experience by providing them online predictive prices about their gadgets/ Laptops if they wants to sell them.
+To improve this experience the manager would like us to build a model which is sustainable and accurate enough, to get the objective achieved.
+Apply Lasso Ridge Regression modelthe dataset and predict Price, given other attributes and tabulate R squared ,RMSE and correlation values.